-We are currently focused on building the six new stations, installing SkyTrain tracks, and completing the interiors of the tunnels.
+We are currently focused on completing the station structures and interiors, installing the SkyTrain tracks and systems to run the trains, and rebuilding the streets above the new underground stations.
 We provide regular updates about construction to email subscribers, on social media, and here on our website.
 Please see notifications below and contact us if you have any questions.

-When overnight work is required, work hours can range from 10 p.m. until 6 a.m.
+When overnight work is required, work hours can range from 10 p.m. to 5 a.m.

 Over the last few months, crews have completed a major milestone: track installation is now fully connected from VCC–Clark Station through to Broadway–City Hall Station.